therealdumbprogrammer/notes/kafka/kafka-exercises.md

 **Tasks:**
 - **Producer:** Send `Transaction` events to the `transactions` topic.
 - **Consumers:** Deploy three consumer instances in the same consumer group to consume from the `transactions` topic.
-- **Observation:** Verify that the messages are evenly distributed among the three consumers.
+- **Observation:** Verify that the messages are distributed among the three consumers.